 501. Pharmacology.
-Lectures in which the reaction of the human organism to chemical substances is taken up in a systematic manner, and typical reactions demonstrated by animal experiments.
-Laboratory exercises in which the student has an opportunity to become familiar with pharmacological techniques.
-Six lectures a week and five hours of laboratory or conference work a week.
+Lectures in which the reaction of the human organism to chemical substances is taken up in a systematic manner; conferences and demonstrations in which the student has an opportunity to become familiar with pharmacological literature and techniques.
+Six lectures and three hours of laboratory or conference work a week.
 SPRING.
 Dr. Hardman and Staff.